Sound Design (Synthesis & Sampling)

 Develop a show-reel of original sounds

-Each session commences with a group demonstration and discussion, followed by solo work on one of our eight Mac workstations and our analogue synths where you will practice set themes and techniques derived from real-world applications of the technology.
+Each session commences with a group demonstration and discussion, followed by solo work on one of our eight Mac workstations where you will practice set themes and techniques derived from real-world applications of the technology.
 Upon demonstrating your command of the necessary skills you will be further encouraged to add originality to your recreations and save various versions of your work.

 Additional resources and materials: